Customize Collection Email Campaigns to Enhance Your Cash Flow: Analyze and Drive Results

 First, take a deep breath and let’s see what we can see.

 Do your campaigns cover your entire customer base, or just a small fraction?
 Even your most high-touch customers can benefit from receiving a monthly statement or outreach from you and your team.
 See if there is a way that you can expand your campaign reach.

 Are you saying the right thing?
 We’ve talked about creating your message and keeping your company’s culture in mind, but what about your customer’s culture?
-Consider refining the language in your template to be overly thankful for their business or highlight the cool things your company is working on.
+Consider refining the language in your collection email templates to be overly thankful for their business or highlight the cool things your company is working on.
 It might be time to try a different approach like Provation Medical.